tdanino12/test/README.md

 ## 🧐About

-MAC PER offers an introduction to [PER](https://arxiv.org/abs/1511.05952) and multi agent settings using the Petting-zoo API.
+MAC-PER offers an introduction to [PER](https://arxiv.org/abs/1511.05952) and multi agent settings using the Petting-zoo API.
 We test our solution on the [Pursuit Environment](https://www.pettingzoo.ml/sisl/pursuit) with three different modes of implementation.

 ## 💡Features